CalebCavilla/SuperMarioNEAT/README.md

 # Super Mario Bro's NEAT

-This is a university project for learning neuroevolution by programming and training a bot to complete the first level of the original Super Mario Bros. for the NES using the NEAT (Neuro Evolution of Augmenting Topologies) algorithm.
+This is a university project for learning neuroevolution by programming and training a bot to complete the first level of the original Super Mario Bros. for the NES using the NEAT (Neuro Evolution of Augmenting Topologies) algorithm (neat-python docs: https://neat-python.readthedocs.io/en/latest/index.html).

 # Results